rafaelleinio/tilde-enhanced/README.md

 - Entering `cats` would search [Cats](https://duckduckgo.com/?q=cats).

-Note that by default, queries are searched on DuckDuckGo but this can be configured easily by updating two lines.
+Note that by default, queries are searched on DuckDuckGo but this can be configured easily by updating two lines on.
+Check [Configuration](#configuration) for details.

+You might have to allow pop-ups for your homepage to use quick launch feature.

 This version is not suitable for use on mobile as clicking on the clock will only bring up pre-defined sites.